 My previous “better than the Gigi” recommendation was the PicoBong Moka, which remains a solid mid-range vibe and does have benefits over the Choosy: more subtle vibration settings and a much lower price tag ($65).
 However, the location of its buttons is maddening, the cap has a nasty habit of popping off during use, and the vibrations are significantly more one-dimensional than Choosy’s.

 Clitorally, Choosy is a decent option but not my favorite.
 The blunt tip is a smidge wide for my preference, and its vibrations, which feel so intense internally, don’t translate the same way externally.
 Perhaps the vibration doesn’t travel all the way to the tip?
 I spent hours trying to crack the puzzle.
-Resulting data: the Mona 2, Rave, and Prism V are all buzzier than the Choosy, but stronger.
+Resulting data: the Mona 2, and Rave are both buzzier than the Choosy, but stronger.
 The SenseVibe is both more powerful and very rumbly.
 All of ’em are better for my clit than Choosy.

 This is fine, though, because there’s another Smooth Operator that rules at clit stim: Snazzy.